fbeline/design-patterns-JS/README.md

 ## Design Patterns JS [![Coverage Status](https://coveralls.io/repos/github/FelipeBB/GoF-JS/badge.svg?branch=master)](https://coveralls.io/github/FelipeBB/GoF-JS?branch=master)

 Here you will find the 23 (GoF) design patterns implemented in javascript using both prototype and ES6 classes.
+You can use the **docs.md** to quicky overview the examples.

 Follows the list of patterns separed by type: